 - Insure Kids Now

-To find out whether or not a person qualifies for one of the amazing programs, household income is judged.
-If you and your spouse are both fully employed, this automatically makes your household less likely to qualify.
+To find out whether or not a person qualifies for one of these programs, household income is judged.
+If you and your spouse are both fully employed, it could make your household less likely to qualify.
 For those who find that they barely cross that legal income limit and still struggle, it’s no wonder they might consider divorce on paper for financial reasons.

 Check out this article to find more great ways to save money as a single mom: “Free Stuff for Single Moms.”

 Medicaid is a nationwide program that helps provide health insurance to millions of low-income Americans, pregnant women, and the elderly.
-Through these amazing benefits, millions are able to receive the life-saving healthcare they need!
+Through these benefits, millions are able to receive the healthcare they need.

-Like any other program, however, Medicaid has income limits.
+However, like any other program, Medicaid has income limits.
 To see where you fall within this range, consult the official chart.

 For the elderly or those with disabilities, this income limit isn’t hard to reach.
 Most Americans, however, find that they would have to face down severe poverty before qualifying for the help they need.
 That is, unless they were to take extreme measures.

 By seeking a divorce on paper for financial reasons, an American couple might simply be looking for the help they desperately need.
-Even well-paying jobs frequently don’t offer health insurance, and in today’s climate, many consider it more important than ever before to have access to affordable healthcare.
+Even well-paying jobs frequently don’t offer health insurance, and many consider it more important than ever before to have access to affordable healthcare.

 Escape from Debt

 Financial debt can be more than just a slight burden.
-Debt and low credit scores affect our lives in massive ways, from how likely we are to get approved for a credit card to our ability to finance a house or car.
+Debt and low credit scores affect how likely we are to get approved for a credit card or our ability to finance a house or car.

 Of all the aspects of seeking a divorce on paper for financial reasons, this one is by far the most tricky.
 Be very careful when pursuing this method.
 That debt doesn’t disappear along with the marriage certificate; all debt needs to be paid eventually!

-While it may seem as if getting a divorce on paper for financial reasons might just be a tiny lie no one could care about, this is far from the truth.
+While it may seem as if getting a divorce on paper for financial reasons might help, this is far from the truth.
 This illegal act can have major implications for your relationship, your life, and your future.